NYC braces for fewer cops, more trash as vax deadline looms

 De Blasio said Thursday that the city has contingencies to maintain adequate staffing and public safety, including mandatory overtime and extra shifts — tools that he said were typically used “in times of challenging crisis.”

-The mayor called the sanitation slowdowns “unacceptable” and said that department will move to 12-hour and Sunday shifts to ensure trash doesn’t pile up.
+The mayor called the sanitation slowdowns “unacceptable” and said the department will move to 12-hour and Sunday shifts to ensure trash doesn’t pile up.

 People who refuse to get vaccinated are now a big factor in the continued spread of the virus.
 Backers of mandates say New Yorkers have a right not to be infected by public servants unwilling to get the shots.